 We have incurred net losses in each year of operation since our inception in July 2000 and have no revenues.
-Our accumulated deficit as of December 31, 2021 was \$271 million.
-We had \$39.6 million of unrestricted cash as of December 31, 2021.
-The Company believes there is sufficient cash to fund currently planned operations at least through March 31, 2023.
-We will require more cash to fund our operations after March 31, 2023 and believe we will be able to obtain additional financing.
+Our accumulated deficit as of December 31, 2020 was \$240 million.
+We had \$27.1 million of unrestricted cash as of December 31, 2020.
+In December 2018, the Company announced an extension of its, as yet untapped, \$10 million unsecured line of credit facility with stockholder and director, Richard E. Uihlein.
+The Company believes there is sufficient cash, including availability of the line of credit, to fund currently planned operations at least through March 31, 2022.
+We will require more cash to fund our operations after March 31, 2022 and believe we will be able to obtain additional financing.
 However, there can be no assurance that we will be successful in obtaining such new financing or, if available, that such financing will be on terms favorable to us.

 We may raise capital through public or private equity financings, partnerships, debt financings, bank borrowings, or other sources.
 Additional funding may not be available on favorable terms or at all.
-In our most recent significant financing, our chairman, Richard E. Uihlein, provided \$30 million in convertible debt financing in three transactions in 2021.
-Though his investments in the Company, Mr. Uihlein has been a critical source of funding.
+Our most recent significant financing, a rights offering closing in 2019 in which the Company raised \$44.9 million, was led by our Chairman, Richard E. Uihlein, who invested \$20 million in the offering.
+Concurrent with the rights offering, Mr. Uihlein exercised 500,000 common stock warrants for cash proceeds to the Company of \$2.5 million.
+Though his investments in the Company and the line of credit that he extended to the Company, Mr. Uihlein has been a critical source of funding.
 There is no assurance as to the level of future investments to be made in the Company by Mr. Uihlein.
 If adequate funds are not otherwise available, we may need to significantly curtail operations.
 To obtain additional funding, we may need to enter into arrangements that require us to relinquish rights to certain technologies, products and/or potential markets.
 To the extent that additional capital is raised through the sale of equity, or securities convertible into equity, our equity holders may experience dilution of their proportionate ownership of the Company.